Projects-of-Data-Analysis/Walmart-Stock-Data-Analysis-Report/README.md

 Explanation: A plot combining <code>Adj_close</code>, 50-day, and 200-day moving averages (e.g., <code>sns.lineplot()</code> etc.) illustrates how dividends and splits affect prices and how moving averages track trends.
 This enhances understanding of long-term performance.

 #### 14. Calculate p-value and t-stats (A/B Analysis)
-Purpose: To perform statistical testing, likely comparing two groups (e.g., returns before/after an event).
+Purpose: Compare stock performance (daily returns) before and after a significant event, e.g., pandemic (2020-02-29).
-Explanation: Using <code>scipy.stats.ttest_ind()</code>, this code calculates the t-statistic and p-value to test for significant differences between two sets of returns (e.g., pre- and post-2008 financial crisis).
-A low p-value (<0.05) indicates a statistically significant difference, providing evidence of structural changes in stock behavior.
+Explanation: Using <code>scipy.stats.ttest_ind()</code>, this code calculates the t-statistic and p-value to test for significant differences between two sets of returns (e.g., pre- and post-pandemic). p-value (>0.05) indicates a there is not a significant difference, providing evidence of structural changes in stock behavior.

 # Conclusion
 The analysis of Walmart’s stock data from 2000 to 2025 reveals key insights into its market performance.
 SQL queries uncovered annual and monthly trends, volatility patterns, significant price movements, and volume spikes, highlighting periods of stability and turbulence.
 Python analysis complemented these findings with robust data processing, moving average calculations, and visualizations that illustrated long-term growth, daily volatility, and trading activity.
 Together, these approaches provide a holistic view of Walmart’s stock, demonstrating its resilience and responsiveness to market dynamics.
 This dual methodology serves as a powerful framework for financial data analysis, offering actionable insights for investors and analysts.